Appetizer Addiction

 Julia's tips

-While the traditional recipes use black olives, you can experiment with other varieties.
+• While traditional recipes use black olives, you can experiment with other varieties.

 Olive Tapenade Recipe